helce/cargo-config/README.md

 # cargo-config
-Config for e2k64 forks of rust crates.
+Cargo config for e2k64 forks of rust crates.

+# HOWTO
+Just copy or append to .cargo/config to use it.